pagopa/io-app/README.md

 > [!IMPORTANT]
 > For building the app on an iOS physical device, a few additional steps are necessary:
 > - Navigate to `Build Phases` in Xcode and expand `Bundle React Native code and images`.
 Update the `NODE_BINARY` variable with the path to your Node.js environment.
 You can find the correct path by running `which node` in a terminal from the app's root directory.
-> - If you're not part of the PagoPA S.p.A organization then you must change the `Bundle Identifier` to something unique.
+> - If you're not part of the PagoPA S.p.A. organization then you must change the `Bundle Identifier` to something unique.
 This adjustment can be made in the `Signing (Debug)`
 > section of Xcode.